A Guide to Root Canal Treatment

 At Northstar, Dr. Kathryn Alderman performs many root canals.
 Dr. Alderman has performed hundreds of gentle root canal therapies over the years, so you can feel safe and comfortable in her care.
-If our root canal dentist can’t help you, she’ll refer you to root canal specialist Dr. Jay McConnell, at Endodontics Nebraska.
-You can Dr. McConnell’s root canal specialist website by clicking the logo below.
+If our root canal dentist can’t help you, she’ll refer you to root canal specialist Dr. Jay McConnell at Endodontics Nebraska.
+You can check out Dr. McConnell’s root canal specialist website by clicking the logo below.

 What does root canal treatment involve?

 The goal of a root canal is to clean out the infection and preserve your natural tooth.
 Nebraska Family Dentistry doctors always have your comfort in mind!
 We make sure that you are comfortable throughout the procedure.
 We provide television, music, or movies to help the appointment fly by.

-To begin, your doctor or hygienist will gently administer anesthetic with a special technique that makes injections as painless as possible.
+To begin, your doctor or hygienist will gently administer anesthetic with a special technique that makes injections comfortable and easy.
 We let you relax while the anesthetic takes effect before getting started on the root canal treatment.